 "I have my TV, my iPad, my computer going on at the same time," Penicheiro said.
 "I cheer for my clients, I don't cheer for teams.
+I have players basically on every team now, so I'm a little bit neutral when it comes to the outcome of the game, but I'm definitely cheering on the individual level."

-I have "I KNEW SHE WAS GONNA HAVE MY BACK, AND I THINK THAT WAS THE BIGGEST THING THAT MADE THE DECISION A LOT EASIER.
-LIKE I SAID - TICHA'S FAMILY..."
+"I KNEW SHE WAS GONNA HAVE MY BACK, AND I THINK THAT WAS THE BIGGEST THING THAT MADE THE DECISION A LOT EASIER.
+LIKE I SAID -TICHA'S FAMILY..."